microsoft/typescript-tslint-plugin/README.md

 - Switch to the Typescript version that is installed locally in the workspace using the version switcher (see below) in the bottom right of the status bar.

 The most important differences between the `vscode-tslint` extension and the `tslint-languageservice-plugin` are:
-- the plugin shares the program representation with TypeScript.
+- The plugin shares the program representation with TypeScript.
 This is more efficient than the `vscode-tslint` extension which needs to reanalyze the document.
-Since `vscode-tslint` lints one file a time only, it cannot support tslint rules that require the type checker.
+- Since `vscode-tslint` lints one file a time only, it cannot support tslint rules that require the type checker.
 The language service plugin doesn't have this limitation.
 - `vscode-tslint` provides additional [features](https://marketplace.visualstudio.com/items?itemName=eg2.tslint), please file issue requests for the features you are missing.

 ![ts version switcher](images/ts-switcher.png)